krother/Python3_Basics_Tutorial/README.md

 # Python Exercises for Beginners

 This is a tutorial for novice programmers.
-You are the learner I had in mind when writing this tutorial if:
+You are the learner I had in mind when writing these exercises if:

-* you have worked a little with a different programming language like R, MATLAB or C.
 * you have no programming experience at all
+* you have some experience with a different programming language like R, MATLAB or C.
-* you know Python well and would like to teach others
+* you would like to teach Python to others

 Pick an exercise and start programming!